Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice: Summary and Discussion

 Since the original maple-leaf lattice is a two-dimensional system, the observed one-dimensional magnetic property is regarded as a dimensional reduction phenomenon.
-Similar dimensional reduction is observed previously in an anisotropic triangular lattice where one bond direction among the three has a stronger interaction than the other two; for a Heisenberg antiferromagnet, the low energy spectrum is composed of an incoherent continuum indicating the spinon-like propagation\cite{Kohno2007}, which explained the spectrum of the inelastic neutron scattering in Cs$_2$CuCl$_4$\cite{Coldea2003}.
+Similar dimensional reduction is observed previously in an anisotropic triangular lattice where one bond direction among the three has a stronger interaction than the other two; for a Heisenberg antiferromagnet, the low energy spectrum is composed of an incoherent continuum indicating the spinon-like propagation\cite{Kohno2007}.
+It explained the spectrum of the inelastic neutron scattering in Cs$_2$CuCl$_4$\cite{Coldea2003}.
 Also for spinless fermions, the fractionalization of excited charges is observed, which is the analog of spinons of magnets and is recently referred to as ``fractons".
 The fractionalized excitation gives a similar continuum in the one-particle excited spectrum\cite{Hotta2008}.
 For a wider class of materials, the stacked layered magnets often have inter-layer interactions that connect one site with more than two.
-These complicated interactions frustrate and suppress the inter-layer correlation, which is observed in the critical exponent of BaCuSi$_2$O$_6$ near the quantum critical point\cite{Sebastian2006,Roesch2007}.
+These frustrated interactions cancel out and the inter-layer correlation is suppressed, which is observed in the critical exponent of BaCuSi$_2$O$_6$ near the quantum critical point\cite{Sebastian2006,Roesch2007}.
 In a cubic antiferromagnet called Pharmacosiderite\cite{Okuma2021} based on an octahedron, each inter-octahedra interaction consists of six bonds which are frustrated, and the reduction of dimensionality from three- to two- and even to one-dimension is observed in neutron experiments.
-The intrinsic difference of our maple-leaf lattice from most of the above examples except Pharmacosiderite is that the original lattice structure and the Hamiltonian is spatially uniform.
-If the inter-layer interactions in three dimensions and the inter-chain interaction in two-dimensions are practically weaker than the intra-layer or intra-chain ones, such reduction is encoded in the system.
-The frustration among weak inter-layer/chain interactions play a secondary role.
-However, in our maple-leaf lattice and Pharmacosiderite, the original lattice structure is spatially uniform, and the dimensional reduction of the magnetic excitation occurs spontaneously due to a strong frustration effect.
+If the inter-layer interactions in three dimensions and the inter-chain interaction in two-dimensions are practically weaker than the intra-layer or intra-chain ones, the dimensional reduction is encoded in the system.
+The frustration among weak inter-layer/chain interactions plays a secondary role.